One Day in Pisa

 Getting to Pisa

 Pisa is ideally located in Tuscany.
-If you don’t want to stay in Pisa, but still want to see the Leaning Tower, it is perfectly doable as a day trip from many other towns in the area, most notably from Florence.
+If you don’t want to stay in Pisa but still want to see the Leaning Tower, it is perfectly doable as a day trip from many other towns in the area, most notably from Florence.

 Getting to the Leaning Tower

-Once in Pisa it’s a easy 20-25 minute walk straight through the middle of the city to get to the Piazza dei Miracoli, home to the Leaning Tower and some of the other Pisa attractions.
-We meandered along and took a bit longer than this by stopping and getting a coffee at one of the many little cafes along the way.
-We were also looking out for other things to see in Pisa we hadn’t heard about yet.
+Once in Pisa, it’s an easy 20-25 minute walk from the train station straight through the middle of the city to get to the Piazza dei Miracoli, home to the Leaning Tower and some of the other Pisa attractions.

 As you make your way from the train station to the Leaning Tower, you will pass over the Arno River, with some lovely architecture on either side to admire.